 In the village of Hardanger it is customary to get married in bunad.
 The brides wear elaborate, beautiful headdresses.
 Those too, are passed from one generation to the next.

-While the Danes of the mainland wear modern clothes, the Danes from the Faroe Islands keep their national dress alive.
+While the Danes of the mainland wear modern clothes, the Danes from the Faroe Islands like wearing their national dress every now and then.

-They do not use it everyday, but dust it off frequently for celebrations.
+They do not wear it everyday but dust it off frequently for celebrations.
 It is worn at weddings, baptisms, and other events, including the Olavsoka, a summer festival in which sporting the national costume is a must.

 The Opening of Parliament takes place during Olavsoka.
-And politicians and priests dress in folk costume for the ceremony.
+And even politicians and priests dress in folk costume for the ceremony.

 Danish royals wear traditional Faroese clothing when they visit the island.
 And many of their hosts do the same.

 The Gorals (highlanders or mountaineers) of the Tatra region still wear their folk clothes proudly.
 Many wear them every day, especially those who work in the tourism industry.

 In the rest of Poland, traditional clothes were never worn daily.
-They were considered one’s best clothes and were reserved for special occasions.
-Which still applies today.
-Poles outside of Tatra wear them at festivals, some weddings, national and religious holidays, and sometimes for church services.
+They were considered one’s best clothes and were reserved for special occasions, which still applies today.
+They wear them at festivals, some weddings, national and religious holidays, and sometimes for church services.

 These clothes tell a lot about their wearer.
 They tell the region the wearer came from.
 They also show their economic, social and marital status, to the region they come from.
 For example, in some regions, a woman’s headpiece announces to the initiated whether she is single or married.

 9. The Czech Republic